 A few awesome companies I've been lucky enough to work with...

 I partner as a white label Frontend Web Designer for other creative agencies.

 If you’re looking for a designer to join your team I may be a good fit.
 Some examples of what I do: recreate existing sites using the Divi theme, build sites based off mockups, and integrating plugins when a client requests a new feature on their website.
 I’m very experienced at working with agencies of all sizes and am great with deadlines and communication.

 This service is primarily for individuals and small businesses when only a few design changes are needed.
-My rates vary between $75 to $120 USD per hour and I always give a time/price estimate upfront.
+My rates vary and I always give a time/price estimate upfront.
 Some examples of hourly work: changing the look of a filterable portfolio or blog grid, customizing the navigation menu (including mobile), and styling plugins to better match the rest of a website (contact forms, donation forms, membership plugins, WooCommerce, etc.).

 I also design & build custom websites.

 I only create 2-3 custom sites per year and for those projects I require quite a bit of design freedom so I’m not going to be the right fit for everyone (and that’s okay!).
 If you’re willing to give up the reins and trust me then let’s chat.
 Please note that I no longer offer maintenance services.